frantzenp/git-collaborative/_episodes/01-remotes.md

 ## Commits, branches, repositories, forks, clones

+<span style="color:green"> In the previous lecture, you have seen what version control
+can do and were introduced to the  following  </span>

 - **repository**: The project, contains all data and history (commits, branches, tags).
 - **commit**: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
 - **branch**: Independent development line, often we call the main development line `master` or `main`.
 - **tag**: A pointer to one commit, to be able to refer to it later.
 Like a sticky note that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`).
 - **cloning**: Copying the whole repository to your laptop - the first time.
 It is not necessary to download each file one by one.
-- **forking**: Taking a copy of a repository (which is typically not yours) - your copy (fork) stays on GitHub and you can make changes to your copy.
+- <span style="color:red">  **forking**: Taking a copy of a repository (which is typically not yours) - your copy (fork) stays on GitHub and you can make changes to your copy. </span>
+- <span style="color:green"> More relevant commands / terminology could be added  </span>

 <img src="{{ site.baseurl }}/img/overview/fork_PN.png" width="800" style="border:2px solid #000000;"/>

 ---

 ## Generating from templates and importing
+<span style="color:red"> This section could be skipped or trimmed
+(no image for instance, and removing the importing part) </span>

 There are two more ways to create "copies" of repositories into your user space:
 - A repository can be marked as **template** and new repositories can be